jonnor/embeddedml/README.md

 The typical motivation for using the technique is a reduction in memory requirements or the ability to perform stateless feature extraction.
 While feature hashing is ideally suited to categorical features, it also empirically works well on continuous features

+Ideas

+* In audio-processing, could we use a speech detection algorithm to avoid storing samples with speech in them?
+Can then store/transmit the other data in order to do quality assurance and/or further data analysis.

 # Techniques